Sen1553/Awesome-Continual-RL/README.md

 ### ICLR 2025
 - Ahn H, Hyeon J, Oh Y, et al. **Prevalence of negative transfer in continual reinforcement learning: Analyses and a simple baseline**[C]//The Thirteenth International Conference on Learning Representations.
 2025.[[Paper]](https://openreview.net/forum?id=KAIqwkB3dT)[[Code]](https://github.com/hongjoon0805/Reset-Distill)
-    `TL;DR: This paper demonstrates that negative transfer is prevalent in Continual Reinforcement Learning.
+    `TL;DR: This paper demonstrates that negative transfer is prevalent in CRL.
 Reset & Distill (R&D) tackles this with a dual-learner approach: an online network resets its parameters for each new task to eliminate negative transfer and efficiently learn, while an offline network sequentially distills knowledge from the online actor and previous expert policies to prevent catastrophic forgetting.`
 <br>

 ### Benchmarks